Coronavirus Cleaning: How to Clean Your Workplace or HomeWednesday, March 18, 2020 Care, Commercial, Hospitality, News

 Contamination cleaning is required not just for Coronavirus COVID-19 cleaning of course, but for any outbreak of infectious disease – whether it’s caused by a coronavirus, another type of virus such as the common cold or influenza, or an illness caused by bacteria like strep-A or strep-B, meningococcal… well, let’s stop there!

 If your site has a confirmed case of Coronavirus, it means that every surface, not just high-touch areas, needs to be disinfected.
 Yes, every surface!
 That includes floors, walls, ledges, windows… everything.
 Carpets and fabric-covered surfaces can be steam cleaned or sprayed with an aerosol disinfectant such as Glen-20 (ethanol 60% w/w).
-(Thoroughly cover the surface and leave for 10 minutes.)
-Clean the facility ‘backwards’, moving from the rear to the front and from top to bottom.
+(Thoroughly cover the surface and leave to evaporate.)
+Clean the facility ‘backwards’, moving from the rear to the front.
 Saturate areas with high potential microbial activity (toilets, showers, food prep and eating areas) first to ensure the disinfectant has sufficient contact time.
 (You’re probably killing a fair amount of e-coli too, if you usually clean in-house!)
 Divide each large surface into a ‘mental grid’ and spray disinfectant and wipe both horizontally and vertically to ensure full coverage.
 Make sure the surface remains saturated the required amount of time to ensure the Coronovirus cleaning protocol is effective.
-Check the usage instructions on the label of the specific product you’re using.
-(Call us if you need more advice.)

 What about non-toxic options?